USS West Virginia (ACR-5): Inter-war period

 Assigned to Cruiser and Transport Force, Atlantic Fleet, Huntington next sailed for France to bring home veterans of the European fighting.
 She departed New York on 17 December, arrived Brest 29 December, and brought over 1,700 passengers to New York on 14 January 1919.
 The ship made five more voyages to France and return, bringing home nearly 12,000 troops, and terminated her last voyage at Boston on 5 July.
 Detached from Transport Force, she was reassigned to Cruiser Force and became flagship of Flying Squadron 1 on 8 July.
 Huntington decommissioned at Portsmouth Navy Yard, Kittery, Maine on 1 September 1920.
-She was struck from the Naval Vessel Register on 12 March 1930 and sold in accordance with the London Naval Treaty on 30 August.
+She was struck from the Naval Vessel Register on 12 March 1930 and sold for scrapping on 30 August, in accordance with the London Naval Treaty for the reduction of naval armaments.
 The bell from the armored cruiser was given to West Virginia University, dedicated in 1967, and now occupies a place in Oglebay Plaza along with the mast from the USS West Virginia (BB-48).